axelhahn/ahcrawler/docs/15_Changelog/10_Last_changes.md

 ### 2023

+#### 2023-03-09: v0.160

+* 💣 FIX: counters were set in a wrong way.
+Graphs of values in the last N days were wrong
+* ↗️ UPDATE: css update of default theme

 #### 2023-03-05: v0.159

 * 🟢 ADDED: switch button between search index and resource detail page of the same url